-The local currency traded on the back foot against the green back for the whole quarter under review, marking a 1.0% depreciation from being stable in the previous quarter.
-Coupled with limited volatility, the shilling opened at 2240 per US dollar, improved to a low of 2239 per US dollar as the quarter opened but traded to the high of 2262.50 per US dollar as demand for the dollar shot up.
+The local currency traded on the backfoot against the greenback for the whole quarter under review, marking a 1.0% depreciation from being stable in the previous quarter.
+Coupled with limited volatility, the shilling opened at 2240 per US dollar, improved to a low of 2239 per US dollar as the quarter opened but traded to the high of 2262.50 per US dollar as demand for the dollar rose.
 The shilling traded to close the quarter at 2258 per dollar.

-The Interbank Foreign Exchange Market volumes averaged 153.14 Million US dollars a month in the first quarter of year 2018, compared to 236.67 Million US dollars a month in the preceding quarter reflecting low activities in the market as sources of dollar flow for exchange among banks dried up.
+The Interbank Foreign Exchange Market volumes averaged 153.14 Million US dollars a month in the first quarter of year 2018, compared to 236.67 Million US dollars a month in the preceding quarter reflecting low activities in the market as sources of dollar flow for exchange among banks diminished.

-Following the prolific cashew-nut season in the last quarter of 2017, which saw the shilling improve from 2246 per US dollar to 2237 per US dollar, we saw a trend reversal during the quarter under review as demand across various sectors overwhelmed the limited nontraditional inflows together with outstanding tobacco consignment.
+Following the prolific cashew-nut season in the last quarter of 2017, which saw the shilling improve from 2246 per US dollar to 2237 per US dollar, we saw a trend reversal in Q1 2018 as demand across various sectors overwhelmed the limited nontraditional inflows together with outstanding tobacco consignment.